 The stop-you-in-your-tracks, awesome doors and windows in Morocco #Neighbors & Hoods#Africa#doors#Global homes#travel#windows May 31 | Megan Finley Horowitz meggyfin Hi, from a mirrored door in Morocco!
 Related Post Puerto Rico's unobtainable bathtubs Last month I took a press trip to Puerto Rico to tour destination wedding and honeymoon venues (full Offbeat Bride post coming in a couple...
 Read more Remember when Ariel freaked out about the bathtubs in Puerto Rico?
 Well, I'm doing something similar with the doors of Morocco!
 I have not been able to take one walk through the streets of Morocco without stopping to take a photo of a door or a window.
 The buildings may all be painted roughly the same color (our taxi driver called it "Morocco rouge"), but the people who live there spare no color nor decor expense on their freaking doors!
 As I stated in on Snapchat, Morocco has it's door game on fleek, y'all!
 Scroll through these pics, be amazed and inspired to re-think your doors at home… Awesome mutli-colored and patterned tile work as well as door colors.
 I also love the engraved tile here too!
 And don't even get me started on Moroccan tile… I want to cover my house in them, at the same time that I rip off my boring doors, and get to Morocco levels of walk-stopping curb appeal.
 Anyone else feeling me on this?
 Join our community!
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
-Fix Typo Megan Finley Horowitz Megan Finley is the LA-based Offbeat Empire editor.
-When she's not writing, editing, and sleeping, she's eating, drinking, and geeking.
-You can snoop into her personal life over on her website Funk in Deep Freeze! @meggyfin @meggyfin PREVIOUS How have you held private and symbolic memorials?
+Fix Typo Megan Finley Horowitz When Megan's not writing, traveling, and sleeping, she's eating like the fate of the world depends on it.
+(You're welcome, world!)
+You can snoop into her personal life over on her website The Dash and Dine! @meggyfin @thedashanddine @meggyfin PREVIOUS How have you held private and symbolic memorials?
 NEXT How to know when to conform and when to rebel Show/Hide comments [ 6 ] I went to Morocco last year and had a similar experience.
 The tiles and doors … my lord, they were amazing.
 The entire country was fabulous, quite frankly.
 I'd go back in a heartbeat.
 1 agrees Reply Oooh!
 I have never been to Morocco, but I have always loved their doors and windows!
 And have often wondered how to achieve something like that here.
 A few ideas, waiting for some blissful day when I own my own home.
 1. Cover a door in faux leather, tucked in at the edges and held in place with upholstery tacks.
 More upholstery tacks could sketch out a design.
 2. Covering the carved rectangle design on so many doors with mandala-like stickers emulating tile.
 If you can't find mandala stickers to your liking, you can make your own on sites like Zazzle (I know they can make design-your-own stickers, but there must be others as well.)
 Or, if the door is plain, setting them diamond-fashion (corners up, down and sideways) in lines.
 3. Possibly using fake leading for faux stained glass work to imitate wrought iron.
 No guarantees on any of this, but no harm in brainstorming.
 Reply That leather idea would take these doors to a WHOLE OTHER LEVEL!
 That would be bad-ass.
 Reply Amazing!
 I've never been to the real Morocco but I found the architecture in the mini-Morocco at Epcot absolutely beautiful and fascinating.
 Once we find a house one of the first things we want to do is replace whatever the door is with a blue door that has a small square window with bars over it like in A Nightmare on Elm Street.
 Reply I think you photographed them as much as I would!
 Wow!
 Thats such a cool way to make your home individual when it's all terraced and joined instead of a house on its own block.
 I love it!
 Special faves being that electric blue wall + cat, and the tiny colourful tiles on the steps with the two pink doors.
 And also the amazing security railing, so much prettier than solid bars that make your house a prison.
 1 agrees Reply Yeah, they do security railings RIGHT here.
 I don't know why more people don't adopt those gorgeous patterns instead of those ominous bars.
 Reply Join the conversation Cancel Reply Your email address will not be published.
 Required fields are marked *Comment Participate in this conversation via emailGet only replies to your comment, the best of the rest, as well as a daily recap of all comments on this post.
 No more than a few emails daily, which you can reply to/unsubscribe from directly from your inbox.
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.